Viability of $A_4$, $S_4$ and $A_5$ Flavour Symmetries in Light of the First JUNO Result

 Since any of the non-Abelian symmetries discussed by us are assumed to be realised at some high scale, the question arises how our results might be modified by renormalisation group (RG) running effects.
-The evaluation of the RG effects requires additional specific assumptions about the scale at which the symmetry is realised, the underlying model (Standard Model (SM), minimal supersymmetric SM, etc.), the nature~---~Dirac or Majorana~---~of massive neutrinos and the mechanism of neutrino mass generation (SM minimally extended with right-handed singlet neutrinos and conserved total lepton charge for Dirac neutrinos or seesaw mechanism/Weinberg dimension-5 operator for Majorana neutrinos, etc.).
-They further depend on the type of spectrum of neutrino masses (NO or IO), on the values of the lightest neutrino mass and, in the case of massive Majorana neutrinos, on the Majorana phases.
-However, in all these cases the RG effects are known to be negligible if the lightest neutrino mass is smaller than approximately 0.01~eV, see, e.g.,~\cite{Antusch:2003kp,Petcov:2005yh}.
-Thus, we can conclude conservatively that our results are valid at least in this case.
+The evaluation of the RG effects requires additional specific assumptions about the scale at which the symmetry is realised, the underlying model (Standard Model (SM), minimal supersymmetric SM, etc.), the nature~---~Dirac or Majorana~---~of massive neutrinos and the mechanism of neutrino mass generation (SM minimally extended with right-handed singlet neutrinos and conserved total lepton charge for Dirac neutrinos, or seesaw mechanism/Weinberg dimension-5 operator for Majorana neutrinos, etc.).
+They further depend on the type of spectrum of neutrino masses (NO or IO), on the value of the lightest neutrino mass and, in the case of massive Majorana neutrinos, on the Majorana phases.
+However, the RG effects are known to be negligible for the NO mass spectrum if the lightest neutrino mass is smaller than approximately 0.01~eV; for the IO spectrum and massive Majorana neutrinos, the RG effects on $\theta_{12}$ can be large, but are known to be particularly strongly suppressed for, e.g., specific values of the Majorana phases~\cite{Antusch:2003kp} (see also, e.g.,~\cite{Petcov:2005yh}).
+Thus, we can conclude conservatively that our results are valid at least in the indicated cases.
 For detailed studies of the RG effects on sum rules arising for various lepton mixing patterns, we refer the reader to~\cite{Zhang:2016djh,Gehrlein:2016fms,Zhang:2025jnn}.